 Use Flea and Tick Shampoo

-Regularly shampooing your dog is a great way to get rid of fleas and ticks.
+Regularly shampooing your dog is a great way to eliminate fleas and ticks.
 The shampoo will kill the pests that have gotten on your dog, making it easier for you to identify them and find the best treatment for them.

 Vacuuming regularly is an important part of keeping your pet free of fleas, and it’s also a good way to get rid of any other dirt or debris that may be lurking in your home.